APSS 2025

 - Lecture 1: Introduction to Gamma-Ray Astronomy: Prof. Reshmi Mukherjee

-- Lecture 2: Gamma-ray sources & gamma-ray emissions mechanisms: Dr. Olivier Hervet
+- Lecture 2: Cosmology with gamma-rays: Dr. Olivier Hervet

 - Discussions and planning of student presentations